XayOn/baex/Readme.rst

-About Jabashit
+About yabatool
 ------------
-Jabashit is a set of tools and functions designed to improve a terminal user's working speed.
+yabatool (yet-another-bash-tool) is a set of tools and functions designed to make bash scripting faster and cleaner

 To view yabatool documentation, simply execute